smith-erik/project-euler/README.md

-# project-euler
+### Project Euler
-Solutions to the problems presented at www,projecteuler.net
+Solutions to the problems presented at www.projecteuler.net.
+Most of them are written in C++.